 They release large concentrations of chemicals into the air.
 It’s a good thing these forces of nature, although uncontrollable, do not happen very often.

-But air pollution caused by human activities is much more prevalent, especially today.
+However, air pollution caused by human activities is much more prevalent today.

 We discuss in detail the most widespread human activities that cause air pollution.